 My installation is on a KVM virtual machine with 5 GB ram, 4 CPU.
 Debian amd64.
 From personal experience using commercial VPSes KVM or Xen worked the best for running a busy web server.
 I do notice though Virtualmin uses fewer resources when running on KVM.
 This article serves as my ongoing documentation while working with Virtualmin.

 Installing Virtualmin GPL on Debian 7 Wheezy

-Before doing all of the work preparing a VPS check the IP address issued to you by your VPS provider to make sure it is not listed as threat from http://www.threatstop.com.
-If it is listed you may ran into a host of issues which could prevent clients or applications from communicating with your VPS for the IP is being blocked.
+Before doing all of the work preparing a VPS check the IP address issued to you by your VPS provider to make sure it is not listed as a threat from http://www.threatstop.com.
+If it is listed you may ran into issues which could prevent clients or applications from communicating with your VPS for the IP is being blocked.

 Start by downloading the install script.

 cd /usr/local/src wget http://software.virtualmin.com/gpl/scripts/install.sh chmod +x install.sh ./install.sh